 The 1610 skiable acres of terrain at Alyeska are varied, and advanced and expert skiers will definitely be able to find enough steep and challenging runs to get their hearts pumping.
 When conditions are right there are some great ‘hike to’ runs, while the North Face runs are long and steep.
 There are also plenty of perfect runs for intermediates, many of which are quite long – since they extend all the way to the base of the mountain.

 Added to all of this are the great chairlifts, especially the Aerial Tram and the new Glacier Bowl Express.
 Meanwhile, the restaurants and bars are top notch, the Hotel Alyeska offers luxurious accommodation, and the whole place has a cool, relaxed vibe.
 You will probably end up wanting to stay longer than the few days on the side of a heli week.

 There are some good lodge and motel options in Girdwood, however the best place to stay is undoubtedly the Hotel Alyeska, with convenient access to the Aerial Tram and great facilities.
-Read our Hotel Alyeska review.Search Hotels and Deals Get your
+Both sides of the resort, Alyeska Hotel and Girdwood, have chairlift access to the resort, so incredibly convenient no matter where you choose to stay.Search Hotels and Deals Get your

 Scout Field Guide >

 One of the main reasons people visit Alyeska is to get some extreme heli or cat skiing action.
 Chugach Powder Guides operate right from the resort base and ski terrain in the nearby ranges.

 Alternatively you can do something else Alaska is famous for and go dog sledding with an authentic Iditarod team.
 There’s also snowmobiling, snowshoeing and Nordic skiing on offer.
 And to unwind, the Hotel Alyeska has a great day spa and nice facilities.